jd12/web-creators-day2/warmupActivity/README.md

 We are now going to use CSS (Cascading Style Sheets) to make our webpage more appealing.

-1. Rename `style.css` to `trillium.css` and delete all the text inside it.
+1. Create a new file.
+Save it and name it `trillium.css`.

 2. Add a link to your new `trillium.css` in your HTML files.
 This allows your HTML to "see" the CSS and apply the changes.
 ![Link CSS](images/linkCSS.png)